MicroEJ/AbstractionLayer-Linux/README.md

         <import file="${project.parent.dir}/Linux-abstractionlayer/configuration.xml"/>
 ```

-# How to customize the VEE port
+# How to Customize the VEE port

 ## Build & Run Scripts

 In the directory ``project/microej/scripts/`` are scripts that can be used to build and flash the executable.
 The ``.bat`` and ``.sh`` scripts are meant to run in a Windows and Linux environment respectively.

-- The ``build*`` scripts are used to compile and link the abstraction layers with a MicroEJ Application to produce a MicroEJ executable (``application.out``) that can be run on a linux device.
+- The ``build*`` scripts are used to compile and link the Abstraction Layers with a MicroEJ Application to produce a MicroEJ executable (``application.out``) that can be run on a linux device.

   The ``build*`` scripts work out of the box, assuming the toolchain is configured properly, see :ref:`Plaftorm configuration section`